-This article will explore the incidence of thoracic disc pathologies and will discuss why herniations in the upper back are unlikely to be sourced from the usual spinal aging processes.
+This resource section will explore the incidence of thoracic disc pathologies and will discuss why herniated discs in the upper back are unlikely to be sourced from the usual spinal aging processes.

 Best of all, the thoracic spine generally recuperates even faster than other spinal regions, since it is not put under inordinate stress during the healing process.

 Read more about thoracic herniated disc causes.

 Below are discussions focused on explaining thoracic disc pathologies:

 Herniated discs in the middle back are even less common than herniations in the upper thoracic region.